Many-Body Simulations of the Fast Flavor Instability: Abstract

 \section{Abstract}

 The neutrino fast flavor instability dominates the evolution of neutrino flavor within the engines of core-collapse supernovae and neutron star mergers.
 However, theoretical models of neutrino flavor change that include many-body quantum correlations can differ starkly from similar mean-field calculations.
 We demonstrate for the first time that the inhomogeneous fast flavor instability is disrupted by many-body correlations using a novel tensor network framework that allows a continuous transition between mean-field and many-body results by tuning the singular value decomposition cutoff value.
-Generalizing the forward-scattering Hamiltonian to spatially varying conditions, we demonstrate that the timescale of flavor transformation scales logarithmically with system size, suggesting that many-body effects could outpace mean-field instabilities even for realistic neutrino numbers.
+Generalizing the forward-scattering Hamiltonian to spatially varying conditions, we demonstrate that the timescale of flavor transformation scales logarithmically with system size, suggesting that many-body effects could occur before mean-field instabilities are able to saturate.
 Our results have significant implications for astrophysical explosion dynamics, nucleosynthesis, and observable neutrino signatures.

 Core-collapse supernovae (CCSNe) and neutron star mergers (NSMs) drive much of the element synthesis in the universe, are laboratories for physics in extreme environments, and promise insights from gravitational wave and neutrino observations of future nearby events (e.g., \cite{janka_ExplosionMechanismsCoreCollapse_2012,mezzacappa_CoreCollapseSupernova_2023,foucart2023neutrino,burrows2021core}).
 The vast number of neutrinos in these dense environments drive explosions and alter the neutron-to-proton ratio that determines the outcome of nucleosynthesis in the ejected matter~\cite{Qian1993,wang2022neutrinos,fischer2024neutrinos}.